emdash/brainbox/manual.md

 ## A Word of Caution

-GtdGraph is intended for *personal* task management, as opposed to teams and organizations.
-As such, it aims to be as light-weight as possible.
+GtdGraph is intended for *individual*, as opposed to *team* use.

 GtdGraph is intended to be used *locally* and *directly* by a *single user*.
 The implementation is wholly unsuitable for *concurrent* use by one or more users.
+With the sole exception of *live queries*, avoid running multiple instances of `gtd` on the same database.

-As a command-line tool, GtdGraph can trivially consume data from external sources (e.g. `curl`); however, as GtdGraph is itself a *shell program*, it is potentially vulnerable to *shell injection* attacks.
-In particular: *never* pass comand-line *arguments* to gtdgraph from an untrusted source via command substitution or any other mechanism.
-If you absolutely *must* consume data from an external tool, use IO redirection, and sanitize any data before passing it to GtdGraph.
+GtdGraph is itself a *shell program*, it is potentially vulnerable to *shell injection* attacks. *never* pass comand-line *arguments* to gtdgraph from an untrusted source via command substitution or any other mechanism.
+If you absolutely *must* consume data from an external tool, use the facilities for IO redirection.
+At the moment, it is up to *the user* to ensure inputs to GtdGraph are benign, or else choose an appropriate sandboxing strategy.

 As with any command-line tool, avoid copy-pasting commands from random websites (including *this one*) directly into your terminal.
 Type